Metallic state in bosonic systems with continuously degenerate minima: Multidimensional Bosonization

 We use the analogy between the dynamics at individual patches and the coupled-wire system discussed above to formulate a low energy effective description in terms of the hydrodynamic modes introduced in \eq{eq:hydro}.
 Adding the contribution from the forward scattering channels to the non-interacting part in \eq{eq:S0-3} we obtain the minimal action in terms of the hydrodynamic modes, \begin{widetext}

 \end{widetext} where we have suppressed the coordinate dependence of the fields for notational convenience.
 The minimal action is a two dimensional analogue of Luttinger liquid, which we call a \emph{Rashba-Luttinger liquid} (RLL) to underscore its origin in Rashba SOC, and to distinguish it from other types of possible higher dimensional Luttinger liquids.
+In analogy to Luttinger liquids \cite{GiamarchiBook}, here the ratio,

+plays a role similar to the Luttinger parameter, and, as derived below, all scaling exponents can be expressed in units of the ratio.
+The interaction matrix, $\Gam$, plays a role that is analogous to the Landau parameters in Fermi liquid theory \cite{NozieresBook}.
+Therefore, the state governed by \eq{eq:RLL-S} shares similarities with both Luttinger and Fermi liquids.
+We note that \eq{eq:constraint} controls the regime where \eq{eq:RLL-S} is the minimal truncation of \eq{eq:eff-S}.
+Here ‘minimal’ implies (i) a well defined starting point which is not inherently unstable; (ii) the impact of terms that are present in \eq{eq:eff-S} but absent in \eq{eq:RLL-S} can be systematically studied as perturbations to the latter.